Dr. Matthew Paldy, PhD, LP

 Couples Trust Issues, Betrayal & Repair in NYC

-Trust rupture in couples is not simply a communication issue—it is an attachment injury.
-Whether the rupture comes from infidelity, emotional betrayal, secrecy, or repeated broken agreements, it disrupts the foundational sense of safety that allows intimacy to exist.
+Trust rupture in couples is not only a communication breakdown—it is an attachment injury.
+Whether the rupture involves infidelity, emotional betrayal, secrecy, or repeated violations of agreements, it disrupts the underlying sense of psychological safety that makes intimacy possible.

-In NYC couples therapy, betrayal often brings partners into treatment not because the relationship is immediately ending, but because the internal map of safety, reliability, and emotional truth has been destabilized.
+In NYC couples therapy, betrayal often brings partners into treatment not because the relationship has immediately ended, but because the shared internal framework of safety, truth, and reliability has been destabilized.
+What once felt predictable now feels uncertain or unsafe.

 What Counts as Betrayal in Relationships